codecamp9/portfolio/README.md

 - Professional way to showcase your work
 - Increases your visibility and online presence
 - Shows you’re more than just a resume

+## License
+Basically, feel free to use and re-use any way you want.
+Created by nurkholismajid (https://github.com/nurkholismajid).